28th Week of Pregnancy (Week 28)

 Welcome to the final trimester of your pregnancy!
-The 28th week marks the beginning of an emotionally and physically intense period.
-Your baby is now putting on more weight, practising its breathing, moving its arms and legs, and making its presence felt more and more in the womb.
+With the 28th week of pregnancy begins an emotionally and physically intense phase.
+Your baby is now gaining weight more rapidly, practising breathing, moving arms and legs, and making its presence felt more strongly in your womb.

-For many pregnant women, this time is characterised by a mixture of anticipation, new physical symptoms, and important preparations.
-At the same time, you may also notice how important mental support from your partner or close loved ones is now – whether that's through conversations about the birth, initial baby essentials, or simply practical help in everyday life.
+For many expectant mothers, this time is marked by a mix of anticipation, new physical symptoms, and important preparations.
+At the same time, you may notice just how important mental support from your partner or loved ones is right now – whether through conversations about the birth, the first essentials for your baby, or simply practical help with everyday life.

-It is also the ideal time to think about topics such as maternity protection, parental leave, the division of work after the birth, and a birth plan.
+This is also the ideal time to start thinking about topics such as maternity leave, parental leave, dividing work after the birth, and a birth plan.

-In this briefing, you will learn all about your baby’s development, the changes in your body, common complaints – and receive valuable tips on how to enjoy the coming weeks feeling relaxed and well prepared.
+In this briefing, you’ll find out everything about your baby’s development, the changes in your body, common complaints – and receive valuable tips on how to enjoy the coming weeks feeling relaxed and well-prepared.
 After all, your baby is about to take its place in the world.

 - 🍼 Your baby: